-- 1) Find that the Public Hearing for and decisions related to the recommended adjustments to the electric rate structure are exempt from the California Environmental Quality Act ("CEQA") pursuant to State CEQA Guidelines Section 15273 (Rates, Tolls, Fares, and Charges); and, - 2) Establish a date of April 20, 2020 to conduct a public hearing on the recommended clean up amendments to the electric rate ordinance and adjustments to the Green power service rates effective July 1, 2020, or as soon as practicable thereafter to: - a) Revise the character of service criteria for residential and small commercial customers, as described herein, to eliminate inconsistencies or ambiguities in determining the applicable electric rates; and - b) Amend the Green power service rate to: (i) clarify that customers may elect to have 100% of their metered electric usage served under the Green power service rate in addition to the ability to elect Green power service in 100 kilowatt-hour ("kWh") per month blocks; (ii) reduce the premium from \$2.50 per 100 kWh block to \$1.80 per 100 kWh block, or \$0.018 per kWh; and, (iii) clarify that Pasadena Water and Power ("PWP") will not utilize renewable energy procured to serve Green power service customers for mandatory compliance purposes.
-BACKGROUND:
+- 1) Find that the Public Hearing for the recommended adjustments to the electric rate structure is exempt from the California Environmental Quality Act ("CEQA") pursuant to State CEQA Guidelines Section 15273 (Rates, Tolls, Fares, and Charges); - 2) Open a public hearing to receive public comment on the recommended clean up amendments to the electric rate ordinance and adjustments to the green power service rate adjustments to be effective July 1, 2020, or as soon as practicable thereafter: - a) Revise the character of service criteria for residential and small commercial customers, as described herein, to eliminate inconsistencies or ambiguities in determining the applicable electric rates; and, - b) Amend the Green power service rate to: (i) clarify that customers may elect to have 100% of their metered electric usage served under the Green power service rate in addition to the ability to elect Green power service in 100 kilowatt-hour ("kWh") per month blocks; (ii) reduce the premium from \$2.50 per 100 kWh block to \$1.80 per 100 kWh block, or \$0.018 per kWh; and, (iii) clarify that Pasadena Water and Power ("PWP") will not utilize renewable energy procured to serve Green power service customers for mandatory compliance purposes. - 3) Direct the City Clerk to report on written comments received from the public; - 4) Close the Public Hearing; - 5) Approve the aforementioned recommended electric rate adjustments; and, - 6) Direct the City Attorney to prepare an amendment to the Light and Power Rate Ordinance ("Ordinance") implementing the changes to the electric rates described herein.